Google search operators: 34 smart search commands

 19. google search operator: exclude all subdomains with (site: [website.com] -inurl:www)

-You want to make Google look only at a certain website?
-How about using the search operator "site: [website.com] -inurl:www"?
+You want to get Google to only look at a specific website?
+How about the search operator "site: [website.com] -inurl:www"?

 This allows you to exclude all subdomains from your desired website.
 Only the main domain is looked at.
 This function is particularly useful if you only want to access certain information on the homepage of the website.
 Try it out and you'll be surprised how quickly you can find exactly what you're looking for!